eduardz1/MLPR-Project/report/report.typ

   == Reducing the Dimensionality with PCA

-  We can try to reduce the dimensionality using PCA, we see that the Naïve Bayes approach achieves the best results compared to the other models.
-Specifically when paired with a number of PCA components equal to 2.
+  We can try to reduce the dimensionality using PCA, we see that the `Multivariate Gaussian` model still performs the best from number of components $>= 4$, however the accuracy is still lower than the one obtained with the full dataset.

   #figure(
     image("imgs/pca_to_gaussians.svg"),
   )

-  #figure(
+  // #figure(
-    align(center)[
+  //   align(center)[
-      #set par(justify: false)
+  //     #set par(justify: false)
-      #table(
+  //     #table(
-        columns: 3,
+  //       columns: 3,
-        align: center + horizon,
+  //       align: center + horizon,
-        table.hline(stroke: 0.5pt),
+  //       table.hline(stroke: 0.5pt),
-        inset: 1em,
+  //       inset: 1em,
-        table.cell(fill: luma(250), []),
+  //       table.cell(fill: luma(250), []),
-        table.cell(fill: luma(250), [*Accuracy*], inset: 1em),
+  //       table.cell(fill: luma(250), [*Accuracy*], inset: 1em),
-        table.cell(fill: luma(250), [*Error Rate*], inset: 1em),
+  //       table.cell(fill: luma(250), [*Error Rate*], inset: 1em),
-        table.hline(stroke: 0.5pt + gray),
+  //       table.hline(stroke: 0.5pt + gray),
-        [*Naïve Bayes*],
+  //       [*Naïve Bayes*],
-        [90.61%],
+  //       [90.61%],
-        [9.39%],
+  //       [9.39%],
-        table.hline(stroke: 0.5pt),
+  //       table.hline(stroke: 0.5pt),
-      )
+  //     )
-    ],
+  //   ],
-  )
+  // )

   Applying PCA to reduce the dimensionality, doesn't improve the classification accuracy compared to the full dataset or the dataset without the last two features.

-Selecting the first two principals components of PCA gets us back to results that are similar to @third-fourth-features.
+  == Conclusion

   Overall, the model that provided *the best* accuracy on the validation set is the `Multivariate Gaussian` model on the full dataset (@all-features).
+When reducing the dataset to 4 features the best strategy is to filter out the last two features and select the `Naïve Bayes` model (@filter-last-two).
+When reducing the dataset to 2 features the best strategy for now is using LDA (@lda-classifier[Lab 3 Section]).
 ]

 #pagebreak(weak: true)